 Do online dating websites work?
 Okay, it’s time to have an open and frank discussion about the battle of the sexes and the dating game.
-It’s far too complex, scary and difficult for mere mortals – so let’s bridge the gap by asking both men and women what doesn’t work when it comes to online dating.
+It’s far too complex, scary and difficult for mere mortals – so let’s bridge the gap by asking both men and women what doesn’t work when it comes to online dating services.

 To explore this topic, I pulled aside two individuals who I knew were hunting for a long-term relationship using online dating websites, and asked them about their experiences with the services.
 The two services used by these individuals were OKCupid and Match.com, two of the largest and most popular dating websites on the Internet.